CarlHawkinsStudent/mutualaidmapper/README.md

 # Mutual Aid Mapper

-A simple web application for reporting and mapping mutual aid activities.
+A community-focused web application that connects people offering and seeking mutual aid.
+Organizations and individuals can report their mutual aid activities, making it easier for community members to find local support and resources through an interactive map interface.

 ## Setup